S3-working-group/s3-practical-guide/docs/organizational-structure.md

 ---

-Organizational structure is the actual arrangement of <a href="#" class="tooltip" title="Domain: A distinct area of influence, activity and decision making within an organization.">domains</a> and their connections.
+Organizational structure is the actual arrangement of <a href="#" class="tooltip" title="Domain: A distinct area of influence, activity and decision-making within an organization.">domains</a> and their connections.
 It reflects where power to influence is located, and the channels through which information and influence flow.

 Continuously evolve your organization's structure to: